mayanesrine/freeCodeCamp-Tribute-Page/README.md

 # Tribute Page
 A tribute page dedicated to Dr. Norman Borlaug, created as part of the freeCodeCamp Responsive Web Design Certification.
+You can find the live preview [here](https://mayanesrine.github.io/freeCodeCamp-Tribute-Page/).